thenorthalliance/epi-commerce-to-vue-storefront/README.md

 ![Episerver Commerce](doc/diagrams/VSF_Epi_architecture_overview.jpg)

-Vue Storefront integration pattern always consist two parts:
+Vue Storefront integration pattern always consists of two parts:

-1. **ApiBridge** - implements web api required by VSF
+1. **ApiBridge** - implements API required by VSF
 2. **DataExporter** - reading, converting and exporting data models from EpiServer to Elasticsearch (where it can be accessed by VSF)